-- We can see that there are 11 rows so in order to use transpose function the rows and columns should be in equal cells if we have 11 rows then transpose function needs the same 11 columns to convert it.
+- We can see that there are 11 rows, so to use the transpose function, the rows and columns should be in equal cells; if we have 11 rows, then the transpose function needs the same 11 columns to convert it.

-- Choose exactly 11 columns and use the Transpose Formula and select array from C1 to C11, as shown in the below screenshot.
+- Choose exactly 11 columns, use the Transpose Formula, and select an array from C1 to C11, as shown in the below screenshot.

 - Now use CTRL+SHIFT +ENTER to apply as an array formula.

-- We will get the output where a row has been changed to the column which is shown below.
+- We will get the output where a row has been changed to a column, shown below.

-- Use the formula for the entire cells so that we will get the exact result.
+- Use the formula for the entire cells to get the exact result.

 So the Final Output will be as below.

-- If there are any blank or empty cells, transpose will not work and it will give the result as zero.
+- If any blank or empty cells exist, transpose will not work, giving the result zero.

-- While using array formula in transpose function we cannot delete or edit the cells because all the data are connected with links and excel will throw an error message that “YOU CAN NOT CHANGE PART OF AN ARRAY”
+- While using the array formula in the transpose function, we cannot delete or edit the cells because all the data are connected with links, and Excel will throw an error message that “YOU CAN NOT CHANGE PART OF AN ARRAY.”

 This has been a guide to Rows to Columns in Excel.
-Here we discuss how to convert rows to columns in excel using transpose along with practical examples and downloadable excel template.
-Transpose can help everyone to quickly convert multiple rows to a column in excel easily.
+We discuss converting rows to columns in Excel using transpose, practical examples, and a downloadable Excel template.
+Transpose can help everyone to convert multiple rows to a column in Excel easily and quickly.
 You can also go through our other suggested articles –